Lentil Coconut Soup

 To cook the soup, heat a large heavy-bottomed pot over medium heat.
 Toast the coriander and cumin for approximately 1-2 minutes, or until they just start to smoke and release their aroma.

-Next, dry-sauté the onions and serrano pepper with a bit of vegetable stock or water.
-Cook for approximately 5 to 7 minutes or until the onions are soft, translucent and starting to brown.
+Next, add the oil and, followed by the onions and serrano pepper.
+Cook for approximately 5 to 7 minutes or until the onions are soft, translucent and just starting to brown.

 Meanwhile, zest and juice the lemons.
 Chop the cilantro and set aside.